ibm-cloud-docs/vpc/limitations.md

 * The following concepts are not supported:
   * IPV6
-  * Secondary IP addresses
+  * Multiple IP addresses on the same network interface
-  * CRNs (Exception: Volumes include CRNs via RSOS)

 * Virtual server instance name change: If you update the name of a virtual server, the name change may not appear consistently in different areas of the {{site.data.keyword.cloud_notm}} console.
 For example, the virtual server name change might not be reflected in the {{site.data.keyword.cloud_notm}} console, or on the billing invoice, yet it appears correctly in the user's list of running instances.